Bank Regulations and Supervision

 Banks are an essential component of any modern economy.
 They provide an easy way for people to save and they provide payment services, primarily in the form of checks, electronic funds transfers, and credit and debit cards.
 Without payment services, the economy would quickly come to a halt.

 Banks are also highly leveraged — most of them have liabilities that are at least 10 times their bank capital, so even small losses can wipe out the bank's capital.
-Furthermore, the use of leverage is achieved by using other people's money — deposits, loans, and stockholders' equity—which creates the moral hazard inherent in risking other people's money for one's own profit.
+Furthermore, the use of leverage is achieved by using other people's money — deposits, loans, and stockholders' equity — which creates the moral hazard inherent in risking other people's money for one's own profit.

 When large banks fail, they can pose a substantial risk to the financial system of any economy.
 Because banks are highly leveraged, large loan losses may cause instability in the financial system.
 If a large bank fails, then the loans that it has acquired from other banks may cause those banks to fail also.
 Additionally, banks may stop lending to other banks because the cause of the large bank's losses may be affecting other banks, which can cause many of those banks to fail, since they often rely on loans from other banks to cover shortfalls.
 Such was the case during the Great Recession of 2007 - 2009.
 In that recession, banks were failing because many of them were holding mortgage-backed securities (MBSs), which were based on the mortgages of subprime borrowers.
 Because many banks were holding these MBSs, credit dried up, because banks could not know the financial viability of other banks, so they would not lend to them.
-Moreover, when banks fail, depositors lose faith in the system and start withdrawing their money, leading to another cascading effect, where banks start to fail, one after the other.
+Moreover, when banks fail, depositors lose faith in the system and start withdrawing their money, leading to another cascading effect, where more banks fail, one after the other.
 Thus, governments must prevent the failure of big banks by bailing them out, which is why these banks are considered too big to fail.
 But, by being too big to fail, bank managers have an incentive to offer riskier loans or undertake riskier investments, to potentially increase profits for the bank's owners or increase bonuses for its managers, since the owners and managers expect that the government will bail them out if their bets do not pay off.
 They benefit from asymmetric information, because they have greater knowledge of the riskiness of their loans and other assets than bank regulators have.

 Hence, governments have a vested interest to prevent the failure of banks, which is achieved partly by limiting the amount of risk that banks may acquire.
 While deposit insurance protects depositors against losses, it doesn't prevent bank failures, which can still have a devastating effect on the economy.
 The government tries to prevent bank failures and losses to depositors by strictly regulating the financial system and by close supervision and detailed bank examinations.
 Banks are required to maintain deposit insurance, minimum capital requirements, and to restrict their holdings to less riskier assets, such as government bonds.
 Moreover, banks must adhere to standard accounting procedures and disclose certain information that may affect their viability.

 The first step in regulating banks is that they must obtain a charter, since no bank can open for business without first obtaining a bank charter, either from the state or from the federal government.
 State banks must get their charter from the state banking authority; national banks must get their charter from the Comptroller of the Currency.
-The bank charter determines to some extent who the regulators of the new bank will be, and what specific rules and regulations will apply to them.
-However, there are regulations that apply to all banks to ensure their solvency, including what assets it can own, and the minimum amount of capital that a bank must maintain.
+The bank charter somewhat determines who the regulators of the new bank will be, and what specific rules and regulations will apply to them.
+However, there are regulations that apply to all banks to ensure their solvency, including what assets it can own, and the minimum capital that a bank must maintain.
 Banks are also required periodically to file financial reports.

 Regulators of Depository Institutions